wstrinz/napi-ruby/README.md

   * File an issue against our GitHub issue tracker (above)
   * Post on our [Support Forums](http://developer.maluuba.com/forum)
   * Join our [IRC channel (#maluuba on FreeNode)](irc://freenode.net/#maluuba) and talk to our developers in real-time
+  * Follow us on Twitter [@MaluubaInc](http://twitter.com/maluubainc) and receive the latest information and updates